developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Scanner Input

 **Mapping a scanner to a field** causes the scanner to become active whenever that field is in focus.
-Select at least one decoder type; data acquired by the scanner is populated into that field.
-EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types. **Optionally, use [Data Formatting Input](#dataformatting) to append the acquired data with ENTER or TAB characters** to automatically execute the action after the field is populated.
+At least one one decoder type muse be selected, and data acquired by the scanner is populated into that field.
+EAC **currently supports the camera scanner and 2D barcode imager** with basic configurations and a short list of popular decoder types. **Optionally, [Data Formatting Input](#dataformatting) also can be used to append the acquired data with ENTER or TAB characters** to automatically execute the action after the field is populated.

 #### Supported Parameters: